Benas Burdulis works between architecture, design, and art.

-His work distills ephemeral phenomena, specifically light and color, giving them a physical presence.
+His work distills ephemeral phenomena, such as light and color, giving them a stronger physical presence.
 The resulting objects and spaces bring people closer to nature and to their own experience of perception.

 for as long as he can remember.
 These qualities greatly inform the aesthetic that he gravitates toward.

 There is always a tension between efficient technique and subtle effect in his work, which creates a bond between the method of making and the spatial experience.
-Through a cyclical process of research, making, testing, and reflection, his work culminates in objects or spaces that allow for perceptual, sensual, and emotional experiences.
+Through a cyclical process of research, making, testing, and reflection, his work culminates in essential objects or spaces that allow for perceptual, sensual, and emotional experiences.